MicrosoftDocs/winrt-api/windows.devices.scanners/imagescannerfeederconfiguration_defaultbrightness.md

 # Windows.Devices.Scanners.ImageScannerFeederConfiguration.DefaultBrightness

 ## -description
-Gets the default brightness level for the scanner's Feeder.
+Gets the default brightness level for the scanner's feeder.

 ## -property-value
 The default brightness level for the scanner.